This gluten-free pasta salad made with protein-rich chickpea pasta is loaded with diced veggies and herbs with a simple oil-free Italian dressing.

 There’s nothing wrong with those pasta salads if that’s what you’re after, but I set out to make one that everyone could enjoy!
-Whether you’re vegan, plant-based, dairy free, gluten free, or just want a lighter pasta salad, this is the recipe for you!
+Whether you’re vegan, plant-based, dairy-free, gluten-free, or just want a light pasta salad, this is the recipe for you!
 It’s great as vegan prep meal too!
 If you like this recipe be sure to try my pesto veggie pasta!

 This recipe makes a BIG batch which is perfect if you’re taking it to a potluck, picnic, BBQ, or serving a crowd!